tsmanner/terrasa-private/KanchayOrder.md

 ### Armor
 ---
 Common properties:
 - It has N charges, and it regains all expended charges daily at dawn.
-While wearing it, you may expend one charge to cast [Detect Evil and Good](https://www.dndbeyond.com/spells/detect-evil-and-good), or two or more charges to use [Channel Divinity: Turn Undead](https://www.dndbeyond.com/classes/cleric#ClassFeatures) with a Cleric level equal to two times the number of charges spent, or your own Cleric level, whichever is higher.
+While wearing it, you may expend one charge to use [Eyes of the Grave](https://www.dndbeyond.com/classes/cleric#GraveDomain), or two or more charges to use [Channel Divinity: Turn Undead](https://www.dndbeyond.com/classes/cleric#ClassFeatures) with a Cleric level equal to two times the number of charges spent, or your own Cleric level, whichever is higher.

 |    Name      (rarity) | Armor Class<br/>Bonus | Resistance | Charges | DC |
 |-----------------------|-----------------------|------------|---------|----|